scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/datalogging.rst

 -----------------------------------------

 The server maintain a local sqlite database of all the acquisition captured.
-In most use case relevant for this SDK, a user will want to download an acquisition that just got triggered.
-It is also possible to browse the database and download past acquisitions (which is also possible through the :abbr:`CLI (Command Line Interface)`)
+In most use case relevant for this SDK, a user will want to download an acquisition that just got triggered, but it is also possible to browse the database and download past acquisitions (which is also possible through the :abbr:`CLI (Command Line Interface)`)

 Each acquisition has a unique ID called the :attr:`reference_id<scrutiny.core.datalogging.DataloggingAcquisition.reference_id>`.
+On can list the acquisition available by calling :meth:`ScrutinyClient.list_stored_datalogging_acquisitions<scrutiny.sdk.client.ScrutinyClient.list_stored_datalogging_acquisitions>` and once the :attr:`reference_id<scrutiny.core.datalogging.DataloggingAcquisition.reference_id>` is known, it can be passed to
+:meth:`ScrutinyClient.read_datalogging_acquisitio()n<scrutiny.sdk.client.ScrutinyClient.read_datalogging_acquisition>`

 .. automethod:: scrutiny.sdk.client.ScrutinyClient.list_stored_datalogging_acquisitions